REX2626/Astro-Attack/README.md

 When you take damage, bar is highlighted with damage before the health/armour/shield disappears

-Add PlayerShip type hint to game.player

 Fix objects jumping in and out of mini map

 Improve performance of laser

-Improve laser raycasting so it uses the correct, rotated hit box

 Add hitboxes to debug mode